jraxion/cb-megaphone/README.md

+# A FREE megaphone script for QBCore Framework, ESX Framework.

 Showcase : [CFX](https://forum.cfx.re/t/free-megaphone-script/5049366/)

 Step 1 - Add items in ESX or QBCore depending on your framework.
 Check the folder called items